 7/10.
 Ape coin explained

-Ape coin will be a combination of payment token and governance token.
-It is an ERC-20 currency, i.e. it uses the Ethereum network and will be Yuga world’s currency .
+Ape Coin will be a combination of a payment token and a governance token.
+It is an ERC-20 currency, i.e. it uses the Ethereum network and will be Yuga world’s currency.

 Ape coin’s price was ~$7 when it launched.
 The fully diluted value of Ape Coins as of March 2022 is already at around $11.5Bn.
 This sounds crazy but then on the other hand we have entered a zone of speculation about the future: metaverses, gaming etc. No one really knows what all this is going to look like.

-BTW if you are interested in the gaming aspect of Web3 check out my deep-dive into Genopets, a move to earn game where you can convert you steps into tokens.
+BTW if you are interested in the gaming aspect of Web3 check out my deep-dive into Genopets, a move-to-earn game where you can convert your steps into tokens.